syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Overview.md

 # Overview

-The Essential® Xamarin.Android AutoComplete widget provides the suggestions while typing.
+The Essential<sup>®</sup> Xamarin.Android AutoComplete widget provides the suggestions while typing.
 The suggested text can be appended to the original text or it can be displayed in a drop-down list.
 Also provides a gesture friendly UI to perform operations like Suggest, Append and SuggestAppend.

-Essential® AutoComplete can be used in any search box.
+Essential<sup>®</sup> AutoComplete can be used in any search box.

 ![Xamarin.Android AutoComplete Overview](images/overview.png)